tinygo-org/tinyhci/README.md

 - Arduino Nano33-IoT
 - Arduino Uno

+## Hardware Continuous Integration (HCI) System

+The TinyGo HCI system is a web service connected to the Github webhook interface.

+It listens for pull requests to the target repository, and then will do the following:

+- [ ] Pull down the latest binary build of TinyGo based on the pull request
+- [ ] Create a "starting" status for each fof the MCU boards
+- [ ] Create a gist to contain the test output
+- [x] Execute the hardware test suite for each of the supported microcontroller boards
+- [ ] Update the gist with the test output, and update the PR status for each MCU to either "success" or "failed" based on the pass/fail for each MCU's test suite, as the tests are executed by the HCI system.

+Thanks to @maruel for the work on GoHCI which has been an influence on the code in this part of the project.

 ## How it works

 The makefile compiles the test code, flashes it onto the connected board, and then connects to the microcontroller serial port.
 The test program waits for a keypress to be detected on the serial port, and then runs thru the hardware integration tests, outputting the results back out to the serial port.